Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/learn-how-to-come-up-with-article-ideas-and-stay-consistent.md

 1. Writing every `{time}` period = consistent
 2. Putting in the same effort in every article = consistent

-If you get to uphold these two standards, it means you are consistent.
+If you get to uphold these two standards, you are consistent.

 However, many people will fail for various reasons, including: